How to Apply

 Interview

-Admissions interviews are a required part of the admissions process and will be offered at our campus in Boulder, Colorado and remotely via Zoom.
-Interview dates for consideration for admittance in 2023 are as follows:
+Admissions interviews are a required part of the admissions process and will be offered at our campus in Boulder, Colorado, and remotely via Zoom.
+They are full-day events and consist of two group interview sessions – one in the morning and one in the afternoon – and additional programming designed to help inform your decision to enroll at Naropa.

 Friday, April 21, 2023 (on campus in Boulder, CO)*